dianapatrong/datapipeline2-olist-assignment/README.md

 - Download data from kaggle https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce
   - Unzip the `archive.zip` file
   - Copy archive folder into the folder `data/` inside the repository

+- cd into the repository `cd datapipeline2-olist-assignment `
 #### Batch

 By running the following command, we can find the results of the distinct customers that had late deliveries under the folder `output/customers_with_late_deliveries`